RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Rewrite-based Attribute Treatment Estimator (RATE)

 we instead compare the (rewrites, rewrites of rewrites) pairs:

-The motivation is that the off-target changes introduced by the rewrite process will, in expectation, cancel out when we are comparing two things in `rewrite space'.
-For example, the tendency for LLMs to produce well-formatted text will affect both the first rewrite and the rewrite of the rewrite (as shown in \Cref{tab:rewrites-rewrites}), so the overall contribution of this off-target change will cancel out.
-This approach yields the Rewrite-based Attribute Treatment Estimators (RATE) for the ATT, ATU, and ATE:
+The motivation is that the off-target changes introduced by the rewrite process will, in expectation, cancel out when we are comparing two things in ``rewrite space''.
+For example, the tendency for LLMs to produce well-formatted text will affect both the first rewrite and the rewrite of the rewrite (see \Cref{tab:rewrites-rewrites}), so the overall contribution of this off-target change will cancel out.

-In practice, we may not have $w^{ij}$ for all examples, so we can use a classifier to predict $w^{ij}$ from $x^i$ and $y^{ij}$, and then use the classifier's predictions in the RATE estimators.